 - Pensions or annuities, including veteran’s pensions

-- Wages (gross) or earnings from self-employment (net)
+- Wages (gross) or earnings from self-employed (net)

 - Rental income (net)

-However, the following sources are excluded from income when applying:
+The following sources can be excluded from income when applying:

 - SNAP (Food Stamps) and LIHEAP (fuel assistance) benefits